 Departmental Stores serve not only as a big market but also as a faithful friend.
 Departmental stores offer valuable services to customers.
 Almost all the goods of daily use are provided to them under one roof.

-In order to ascertain the profit or loss made by each department, it will be advisable to prepare separately trading and profit & loss account of each department at the end of the accounting year.
+In order to ascertain the profit or loss made by each department, it will be advisable to prepare separate trading and profit & loss accounts for each department at the end of the accounting year.

 Importance of Departmental Stores Accounts

 Preparation of such Departmental Stores Accounts is helpful to the business in the following respect:

 - It enables the business to compare the performance of one department with that of another.

 - It helps in appropriately rewarding or penalizing the departmental employees on the basis of the result shown to them.

 - It helps the business in formulating proper policies relating to the expansion of the business.
 New profitable lines of production or trading that are giving a loss can be closed down.